-- Remove infected terminal shoots during dormant season pruning when noticed and if practical.
+- If practical, remove infected terminal shoots during dormant season pruning.

 - Removal of the upper two-thirds of every shoot was shown to reduce disease.
 (Not practical for tip-bearing apples.)

-- Backyard growers may find it useful to prune out and destroy infected shoots as they appear early in the year, but that is ineffective when the disease is severe.
+- Home gardeners may find it useful to prune out and destroy infected shoots as they appear early in the year, but that is ineffective when the disease is severe.

 - Follow cultural practices that promote good air circulation, such as pruning, and moderate shoot growth through judicious nitrogen management.

 Chemical control Apply fungicides at prepink, pink, calyx, and first cover.
 To limit infection of next year's buds, continue applications until terminal growth ceases.
 Alternate or tank-mix fungicides from different groups that have different modes of action.
-Limit applications from any particular group to three (3) or fewer per year.
+Limit applications from any particular group to two (2) or fewer per year.
 Selection of products for rotation and/or mixing must consider FRAC group 7 fungicides when used through the irrigation as a nematicide.